mavverixx/Mavverixx/README.md

 ## Hi there! 👋
-I’m Rikki, an Creative Technologist specialising in Front-End Development( React/Javascript) passionate about solving creative challenges with code.
-I specialise in front-end development and love blending storytelling, design, and technology to create impactful digital experiences.
+I’m Rikki, an Creative Director and Technologist specialising in Front-End Development( React/Javascript) passionate about solving creative challenges with code.
+I love blending storytelling, design, and technology to create impactful digital experiences.

 ## About Me